M-Yamamori/Julia-Opt/Chapter3.md

 ```julia
 pairs = [ (1,2); (2,3); (3,4) ]
 ```
-This array type can be useful for handling network data, like(i,j).
+This array type can be useful for handling network data, like(i, j).
 <br>

 ## 3.3 Indices and Ranges